Phoneword: Disadvantages

-In the age of advanced mobile devices, there is some disadvantage in using phonewords.
+In the age of advanced mobile devices, there are some disadvantages to using phonewords.
 Devices with physical keyboards such as BlackBerry and some other smartphones do not have the apportioned letters on the keys used for dialing, so one is unable to do alphabetic dialing without some other cross-reference to the actual phone number.
 This can be overcome by phonewords also being accompanied by the actual numeric phone number, allowing users of such smartphones to dial using the numeric phone number.

 However, devices which have virtual keyboards, including iOS and Android devices, will translate phoneword phone numbers in webpages and SMS messages to their proper digits within a hyperlink leading to that device's phone app, and their keypads show the appropriate local mapping of letters within their virtual dialpad.

 Some models of smartphones allow the user to enter letters into the device’s dialing window to allow the completion of phonewords.
 Numerous Blackberry models allow this feature by using the ALT key when pressing a key to select the letter, and not the number on the key.

 On older landline telephones, the O, Q and Z sometimes vary in placement or are omitted entirely; this is not an issue for most mobile telephones as all 26 letters must be provided to support short message service transmission.

-The dialing of 1 or 0 instead of I or O in phonewords can lead to misdialed calls; one such typosquatting incident targeted 1-800-HOLIDAY (+1-800-465-4329, the toll-free direct reservations line for Holiday Inn) by subscribing 1-800-H0LIDAY (+1-800-405-4329, the same number with 'o' replaced by 'zero') to a rival vendor which stood to collect a profitable travel agent's commission.
+The dialing of 1 or 0 instead of I or O in phonewords can lead to misdialed calls; one such typosquatting incident targeted 1-800-HOLIDAY (+1-800-465-4329, the toll-free direct reservations line for Holiday Inn) by subscribing 1-800-H0LIDAY (+1-800-405-4329, the same number with "o" replaced by "zero") to a rival vendor which stood to collect a profitable travel agent's commission.

 Regional variations

 Australia

 Phonewords were officially introduced into Australia following the release of the appropriate number ranges by the Australian Communications and Media Authority in August 2004.
 The ACMA markets the rights of use to the phonewords (also referred to as smartnumbers) via an online auction.

 Some phonewords have sold for as much as A$1 million with 13TAXI raising A$1,005,000.
 Proposed ranges of prices for SmartNumbers are listed by the Australian Communications Authority.

-The types of numbers that are most commonly used include ten-digit numbers beginning with '1300', and '1800', and six-digit numbers beginning with '13'.
+The types of numbers that are most commonly used include ten-digit numbers beginning with "1300", and "1800", and six-digit numbers beginning with "13".

 The annual license cost to use 1800 and 1300 is approximately A$1, while 13 costs A$10,000.
 1300 and 13 numbers share call costs between the caller and call recipient, while 1800 numbers are paid by the recipient and free to the caller.